One Hundred Books

 The Line: "It was the indefinable hunger within that made his eyes waver and that kept him always more and more silent before people.
 He would have given much to achieve peace and in him was a fear that peace was the thing he could not achieve" (68).

-them down.
-Members of the town
+Line them up and shootthem down.
+Members of the townshatter like glass clowns.

 One reader, one year, one hundred books.